Monkseaton High School

-Monkseaton High School is a coeducational upper school situated in Whitley Bay, North Tyneside, England for 13- to 18-year-olds.
+Monkseaton High School was a coeducational upper school situated in Whitley Bay, North Tyneside, England for 13- to 18-year-olds.
 There are 465 students on roll, over 150 of whom are in the sixth form.
 The school has initiated or led a number of local and national initiatives aimed at raising standards and promoting LGBT equality.

 Monkseaton High School is noted for its innovations in degree study in schools and primary modern languages.

 Originally based on a dRMM design for the ideal school, the design of the school building has evolved into a building which is of a revolutionary design in terms of other secondary education buildings.
 The design, beyond the formal teaching spaces, incorporates a number of learning areas for students to study independent of teachers including computing.
 The light, airy feeling created throughout the school encourages 'open' learning and is a move away from traditional, 'institutional' school design.

 The ellipse shape of the school is very efficient in terms of space and land usage.
 It is aerodynamic and due to its position, reduces seasonal heating and cooling impact.
 On the exterior Devereux Architects, the architectural practice behind the Exemplar school, has strategically installed solar panels to provide tempered hot water.
 The school also benefits from natural ventilation, known as E-stack, which controls and maintains a temperate climate within the building.
 External shades control the impact of the sun on the building and spaces within.
 The project was led by Devereux Architects and involved the services of Parsons Brinckerhoff, Shepherd Construction Ltd. and Hacel.

 More recently in 2019 Monkseaton High School, under the leadership of head Jo Suddes, has found the school to be grade 2 'Good', whereas it was previously grade 1 'Outstanding'.
 The school was previously shortlisted for the 'Secondary School of the Year' award within the 2016 TES Awards.

 In December 2024, the school announced it would close by August 2026 due to low pupil numbers, despite opposition from parents.
+The school was officially closed by GCSE results day on the 20th of August 2026 with a all of the Year 9s and Year 10s from the 2025-26 academic year being transferred to Whitley Bay High School and the building being left abandoned with all of the equipment still inside till it's scheduled for demolition.